 Those attending will invest (in a system that no longer euthanasia annuitants) richer than those who only eat!
 This was to be demonstrated.

-You do not understand why real estate prices are flaming and that official inflation does not exceed the famous 2%?
-Look no further: the purchase price of homes (new or old) is not taken into account in inflation!
-Normal, economists say, it is considered investment!
-55% of French people are "owners" of their dwelling (in fact, often tenants of their banker who lent them money!).
-Suddenly, the share "Housing, water, gas, electricity" is reduced to the small portion in the calculation of this pseudo inflation.
+You do not understand why property prices are soaring and the official inflation does not exceed the famous 2%?
+Look no further: the purchase price of housing (new or old) is not taken into account inflation!
+Normal, say the economists, we consider this investment!
+Or 55% of the French are "owners" of their homes (in fact, often rent their banker who lent them money!).
+Suddenly, and fresh, the share "Housing, water, electricity, gas" is reduced to a trickle in the calculation of this pseudo inflation.

 You want to know how high it is taken into account?
 The answer is on the site of INSEE, click here

 Yes, if you happened to spend for your home, your water, your gas and your electricity, all together, more than 13,4% of your total expenses, then ... you should start listening critically figures ear given the inflation JT 20 hours.
 And especially not to draw too firm conclusions about the extent of your last raise!

 In July 2879 2005 number of very serious economic problems magazine, an article originally published in The Economist was titled simply "The inflation measure remains controversial."
 Controversial is a small word!
 We learned that a study had been conducted in the US by an economist of HSBC bank, affecting real estate weighting of 30% of the total consumer price index (compared with our meager 13,4 %).
 Result, inflation jumped to more than 5,5% per year, over ... twice the level of official inflation to the crowds.
 A very slight difference!
 Of course, I can imagine what would be the inflation figure if one incorporated in addition to the price of all fianciers assets, particularly stocks and products in the financial sphere ...